msayson/msayson.github.io/_posts/2017-03-07-hash-functions-for-cryptography-vs-lookup.markdown

 title:  "Hash functions for cryptography versus look-up"
 date:   2017-03-07 20:00:00 -0800
 categories: security
+excerpt: "A hash function accepts an arbitrary sequence of bits, such as a string or file, and outputs a corresponding sequence of bits of fixed size.
+This output is known as the \"hash\" of the input."
 ---

 ## Hash functions and why we use them